ImageMagick/Usage-Markdown/resize/index.md

 The resize operator has been very carefully designed to try to produce a very good result for real world images.
 That is not to say you can't use it for diagrams, or line drawings, though for that type of image you may need to use some of the more advanced options we'll look at later.

-The foremost thing you should consider when specifying a image to resize is...
+The foremost thing you should consider when specifying an image to resize is...

 **Do you really want to modify the image?**